MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 A library of predefined objects included in [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] that you can use to get started right away.
 For example, there are 3D objects such as pointers and arrows that you can add to a step to support that step.

 ## Air tap
-A gesture that’s equivalent to a “click” with a mouse.
+A gesture that's equivalent to a "click" with a mouse.
 For more information on how to do an air tap, see [Gestures to know](authoring-gestures.md).

 ## Anchoring (alignment)
-The process of making sure that a guide “lines up” with associated objects in the real world when used on [!include[pn-hololens](../includes/pn-hololens.md)].
-Anchoring is crucial and mandatory for creating any guide.
-For more information, see the [Anchor your guides in the real world](anchor.md).
+The process of making sure that a guide "lines up" with associated objects in the real world when it's used on [!include[pn-hololens](../includes/pn-hololens.md)].
+Anchoring is a crucial and mandatory part of creating any guide.
+For more information, see [Anchor your guides in the real world](anchor.md).

 ## Author
 The person who creates a guide.